-This Partes De Lo Entero (Parts of the Whole) material introduces children to the fundamental concept of fractions through engaging visual cards featuring everyday objects.
+Material to mental — this Partes De Lo Entero (Parts of the Whole) material puts children in direct contact with the fundamental concept of fractions through engaging visual cards featuring everyday objects.
 Each laminated card pair shows a complete object alongside its divided sections, helping children understand how wholes can be divided into equal parts through concrete, relatable examples.

 Partes De Lo Entero bridges the gap between concrete experience and abstract mathematical thinking by presenting fractions through familiar objects from daily life.
 The laminated card pairs showing whole objects alongside their divided sections allow children to discover fraction concepts through visual comparison rather than numerical symbols.
 This material addresses the developmental need for concrete representation before abstraction - children can see an apple cut in half or a pizza divided into quarters, connecting mathematical concepts to their lived experiences.
 The everyday objects featured on these cards make fraction work accessible because children already understand these items intuitively.
 By working with Partes De Lo Entero, children build mental schemas for division and proportional reasoning through images they can relate to their own experiences.
 The visual nature of these fraction cards respects how young children process information - through observation and comparison rather than abstract rules.